Finitely generated module: Some facts

 More generally, an algebra (e.g., ring) that is a finitely generated module is a finitely generated algebra.
 Conversely, if a finitely generated algebra is integral (over the coefficient ring), then it is finitely generated module.
 (See integral element for more.)

 Let 0 → M′ → M → M′′ → 0 be an exact sequence of modules.
 Then M is finitely generated if M′, M′′ are finitely generated.
 There are some partial converses to this.
 If M is finitely generated and M′′ is finitely presented (which is stronger than finitely generated; see below), then M′ is finitely generated.
 Also, M is Noetherian (resp.
 Artinian) if and only if M′, M′′ are Noetherian (resp.
 Artinian).

 Let B be a ring and A its subring such that B is a faithfully flat right A-module.
 Then a left A-module F is finitely generated (resp. finitely presented) if and only if the B-module B ⊗_{A} F is finitely generated (resp. finitely presented).

 Finitely generated modules over a commutative ring

 For finitely generated modules over a commutative ring R, Nakayama's lemma is fundamental.
 Sometimes, the lemma allows one to prove finite dimensional vector spaces phenomena for finitely generated modules.
 For example, if f : M → M is a surjective R-endomorphism of a finitely generated module M, then f is also injective, and hence is an automorphism of M. This says simply that M is a Hopfian module.
 Similarly, an Artinian module M is coHopfian: any injective endomorphism f is also a surjective endomorphism.
+The Forster–Swan theorem gives an upper bound for the minimal number of generators of a finitely generated module M over a commutative Noetherian ring.

 Any R-module is an inductive limit of finitely generated R-submodules.
-This is useful for weakening an assumption to the finite case (e.g., the characterization of flatness with the Tor functor.)
+This is useful for weakening an assumption to the finite case (e.g., the characterization of flatness with the Tor functor).